-- 1) A Discipline Committee must be comprised of a minimum of three members. - 2) Unless there is a recording secretary, one of the Discipline Committee members shall act as a recording secretary - 3) Additionally, a recording secretary may be present as a fourth person, but will not have a say in the sanctions that may be levied. - 4) A District or Club Representative may accompany an accused person; however, if the player is less than eighteen years of age they must be accompanied by an adult advisor.
-The individual representing the player should be given the opportunity to speak on behalf of the individual. - 5) An Observer may accompany an accused person but may not actively participate in the hearing; the observer may not act as a witness at such hearing or in a legal capacity - 6) No barrister or solicitor shall represent any such person or organization at the hearing of any misconduct, protest, complaint or appeal, unless: - a.
-As an Association Official of the team, club, district, league or affiliated association concerned and has been so for a period of three months immediately preceding the lodgment of misconduct, protest claim, complaint or appeal; and - b.
-Whose name appears on the affiliation form of such team, club, district or league or affiliated association as an executive officer; and - c.
-A person so identified, may only represent the player, team, district or league in the capacity of an Association Official.
+- 1) Individuals must represent themselves at a Discipline hearing.
+Any observer or legal representation may not act on behalf of the individual charged. - 2) A Discipline Committee must be comprised of a minimum of three members. - 3) Unless there is a recording secretary, one of the Discipline Committee members shall act as a recording secretary - 4) Additionally, a recording secretary may be present as a fourth person, but will not have a say in the sanctions that may be levied. - 5) A District or Club Representative may accompany an accused person; however, if the player is less than eighteen years of age they must be accompanied by an adult advisor.
+The adult advisor representing the player should be given the opportunity to speak on behalf of the individual. - 6) An Observer may accompany an accused person but may not actively participate in the hearing; the observer may not act as a witness at such hearing or in a legal capacity - a.
+The judicial panel has the ability to deny any person entrance to the hearing as an observer if they feel that they do not meet the definition or purpose of an observer as defined by BC Soccer.
+Requests to have an observer should be received by BC Soccer at least two working days prior to a hearing and identify the observer and the relationship. - 7) The Board shall have the power to call any person or organization to produce any books, letter or documents and other evidence the Board may desire.

-- d.
-With the explicit written permission of BC Soccer, sought at least 10 working days in advance of the hearing; in such case where permission is granted, the offending party will be responsible for the legal costs of counter-representation for BC Soccer - 7) The Board shall have the power to call any person or organization to produce any books, letter or documents and other evidence the Board may desire. - 8) The Board may also order the offending parties to pay all expenses incurred in hearing the case. - 9) The offending party and/or their representative shall be present, or the hearing shall not proceed unless the right to a hearing has been waived in writing. - 10) Persons and organizations charged with an offence must have the opportunity to respond to the charges either: - a.
+- 8) The Board may also order the offending parties to pay all expenses incurred in hearing the case. - 9) If the individual charged wishes to bring legal representation to a hearing, they must notify the Discipline Committee a minimum of 3 days in advance of the hearing.
+If required, BC Soccer may retain legal counsel for the hearing in these instances; BC Soccer may choose to charge the attendee for this cost as per point 8) above. - 10) The offending party and/or their representative shall be present, or the hearing shall not proceed unless the right to a hearing has been waived in writing. - 11) Persons and organizations charged with an offence must have the opportunity to respond to the charges either: - a.
 In person. - b.
 In writing (permission may be granted if the individual is unable to appear for valid reason as determined by the committee and has made a written request for such consideration).